Cystic Acne Agony

-- Exfoliate once or twice a day with a salicylic acid-based exfoliant (to reduce redness and swelling, help reduce bacteria in the pore, and exfoliate on the surface and inside the pore to improve oil flow).
+- Exfoliate once or twice a day with a salicylic acid (BHA) based exfoliant to reduce redness and swelling, help reduce bacteria in the pore, and exfoliate on the surface and inside the pore to improve oil flow.
 Paula's Choice offers a variety of effective BHA exfoliants.

-- Apply benzoyl peroxide for killing the bacteria in the pore (be sure there are no irritants such as menthol or alcohol which will increase redness and inflammation).
-Paula's Choice CLEAR offers two benzoyl peroxide-based lotions.
+- Apply benzoyl peroxide to kill the bacteria in the pore (be sure the benzoyl peroxide product you choose contains no irritants such as menthol or alcohol which will increase redness and inflammation).
+Paula's Choice Clear offers two benzoyl peroxide-based lotions.

 - Never use thick moisturizers (especially creams) in the areas where any type of acne occurs (these can clog pores).
 Stick with lightweight options with gel or lotion textures.

-For some people with cystic acne, traditional therapy may be of help, but often that is not the case.
+The bad news it that for some people with cystic acne, traditional therapy using over-the-counter acne products may be of little help.
 If over-the-counter options aren't successful after at least four weeks of daily treatment, your next step is to see a dermatologist.
 Here are the treatment options your dermatologist can offer, ranked in ascending order of their potential for side effects: